Film: Pee-wee's Big Adventure

-- Karma Houdini: The fortune teller deliberately mislead Pee Wee and stole his wallet - however she is never brought up again.
+- Karma Houdini: The fortune teller deliberately misleads Pee-wee and steals his wallet, bit is never brought up again.

 - Lemming Cops: The security guards at Warner Bros. , who take chase (and crash rather impressively), rather than just cutting off all the studio exits.

 - Line-of-Sight Name: How Pee-wee gets duped by a fortune teller into going on a wild goose hunt to the Alamo.

 - Man Child: Pee-wee and his archnemesis Francis Buxton.